-Climate change is affecting the temperature balance of the earth and has extensive effects on people and the environment.
-It is not possible to ascribe individual weather events to the current climate change, but it can be systematically proven that climate change increases the likelihood of extreme weather events.
+It is not scientifically possible to assign individual weather events to the current climate change, however, it can be statistically proven that global warming will increase the probability of extreme weather events.

-- increase in hunger and water crises, particularly in less developed countries
+- an increase in hunger and water crises, especially in developing countries

-- health risks from rising air temperatures and heat waves
+- health risks through rising air temperatures and heatwaves

 - economic implications of dealing with secondary damage related to climate change